paigehuynh5/cit281-p6/README.md

 ## Lab 7
 Purpose: To practice creating and using JavaScript classes by building a digital book library system that includes a Book class and a Library class.

-Technologies:
-JavaScript, Node.js, GitHub
+Technologies: JavaScript, Node.js, GitHub

-Learned
-– How to define and use JavaScript classes and constructors – How to create and manipulate arrays of objects
-– How to simulate private properties and methods
+Learned: I learned how to define and use JavaScript classes and constructors, manage arrays of objects, and simulate private properties.
+I also implemented basic CRUD-like functionality using class methods and practiced organizing and storing code with GitHub.
-– How to implement CRUD-like functionality with class methods (e.g., addBook, deleteBook) – How to use GitHub to organize and store code for labs and projects

 ![Project 6 Screenshot](lab6-screenshot.png)